 Step 4: Add A Title

 You can choose many different ways to create a title.
-For example, you may want to upload an image, use an image from Design Space, or use the drawing or text feature to create an image.
+For example, you may want to upload an image or premade SVG, use an image from Design Space, or use the drawing or text feature to create an image.

 Now it’s time for one of my favorite parts!
 Once you have completed your work creating the elements you want to use in Design Space, it’s time to choose your paper.
 This is where my design goes from the “concept” stage to the point where I can really envision it coming together.